Skip to content

 This method considers:

-1. exposed surface hydrophobicity
+1. exposed surface hydropathy

 2. intramolecular hydrophobic interaction